rexrainbow/phaser3-rex-notes/docs/docs/ui-colorinput.md

             return gameObject;
         }
         ```
+    - `colorPicker.hPalettePosition` : Position of h-palette.
+        - `'bottom'` or `0` : Place h-palette at bottom side of sv-palette.
+        - `'left'` or `1` : Place h-palette at left side of sv-palette.
+        - `'top'` or `2` : Place h-palette at top side of sv-palette.
+        - `'right'` or `3` : Place h-palette at right side of sv-palette.
     - `colorPicker.space` : Padding space around color picker.
 Default value is
         ```javascript
         { left: 10, right: 10, top: 10, bottom: 10, item: 8 }